Football in Zimbabwe

 The sport of football in the country of Zimbabwe is run by the Zimbabwe Football Association.
-The association administers the national football team, as well as the Premier League.
+The association administers the men's national team, the women's national team as well as the Premier League and the Zimbabwean Women's League.
 It is the most popular sport in that nation.
 It was introduced to the country by the British colonialists by the end of the 19th century and quickly took hold.

-The national football team of Zimbabwe.
+The National Sports Stadium of Zimbabwe.

 Early history

 From 1890 onwards, white settlers played football in what was then Southern Rhodesia.
 As in other sports, a strict racial separation prevented Black men and women from participating in the sport.
-The first club for Black workers, set up to divert black labourers from protests and gambling, was Highlanders F.C., which was founded in Bulawayo in the 1920s.
-At the time, the white settler clubs, as the Highlanders, where football clubs from and for men.
-If women's football was organised in some form at the time is unknown.
+The first club for male Black workers, set up to divert black labourers from protests and gambling, was Highlanders F.C., which was founded in Bulawayo in the 1920s.
+It is unknown whether women's football was organised in any form at the time.

 A men's national team was first formed to play the visiting England Amateur national football team in 1929.
 In 1946 a men's national team played a first full international against Northern Rhodesia (Zambia).Liwena, Ridgeway (2006).
 "The Zambian Soccer Scene" Until 1965, only white men were selected to play for the national team.

 Football governance

 The Zimbabwe Football Association (ZIFA) is the governing body of football in Zimbabwe.
-It was formed in 1892 and governs men's football since then and women's football since the mid 1990s.
+It was formed in 1892 and has governed men's football since then and women's football since the mid-1990s.

 ZIFA joined FIFA in 1965 and CAF in 1980.